Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 3. Enter the user name and password for the assistant account you created earlier.
 4. Enter your name and email address so we can contact you when the assistant services have been provisioned for your instance.
 5. Click Submit.
-Note: You won't get any direct feedback on the form if everything went well or if there were failures.

 #### F) CHECK IF INFORMATION WAS RECEIVED CORRECTLY